cmd-stream/transport-go/README.md

 # transport-go
-transport-go provides commands/results delivery for the cmd-stream client and server for Golang.
+transport-go provides commands/results delivery for the cmd-stream-go client and server.

 It contains implementations of the `delegate.ClientTransport` and `delegate.ServerTransport` interfaces (they are located in the corresponding